Twitter to let some employees to work from home permanently

 The pandemic, which has infected more than 4.2 million people globally so far, has led to strict lockdowns in most countries and changed the way businesses function, with work-from-home emerging as the new norm.

 The social media company said it will not re-open most offices before September and employees can choose whether or not to come to the facilities.
-BuzzFeed first reported bit.ly/35ULX6u Twitter's move.
+BuzzFeed first reported Twitter’s move.

+Chief Executive Officer Jack Dorsey had earlier planned to move to Africa for three to six months in mid-2020, while leading San Francisco-based Twitter remotely.
+Dorsey later said he was reconsidering the idea due to the health crisis.

-Twitter said it will not have business travels before September, with very few exceptions, and no in-person company events for the rest of 2020.
+Twitter said on Tuesday it will not have business travels before September, with very few exceptions, and no in-person company events for the rest of the year.

+The company, which is under pressure to combat misinformation on its platform related to the pandemic, did not disclose the exact number of employees who will be presented with the option to work from home indefinitely.

 Tech giants like Facebook Inc (FB.O) and Alphabet Inc’s (GOOGL.O) Google have allowed most of their employees to work remotely until the end of this year.